iJCLEE/Max-Payne-combined-mods/README.md

   fighting system.

 Installation and Usage:
 ----------------
-Unzip the KungFu_30.zip file into your Max Payne directory (the directory that contains the MaxPayne.exe), and the following files will be created:
+Unzip the Combined FPS and Kung fu 3.0 mods by JCLEE.zip file into your Max Payne directory (the directory that contains the MaxPayne.exe), and the following files will be created:
-	\KungFu_30.mpm
+	\FPS Mod 80 FOV + Kung fu 3.0 Mods combined by JCLEE.mpm
-	\KungFu_30.txt
+	\README edited by JCLEE.txt
 	\movies\KF3Intro.avi

-Run Max Payne, and in the startup window go to "Choose Customized Games" and select KungFu_30 from the drop-down window.
+Run Max Payne, and in the startup window go to "Choose Customized Games" and select FPS Mod 80 FOV + Kung fu 3.0 Mods combined by JCLEE from the drop-down window.

 Kung Fu Fighting Basics: